fiskaltrust/rollout-doc/getting-started/registration.md

 :::info summary

 After reading this, you can create an account in the fiskaltrust.Portal, log out and log in again, invite employees and assign them different rights.
-After that, you and your employees can start working in fiskaltrust.Portal.

 :::
 ## Explanation

 You create an account for your company and a user for yourself on the fiskaltrust.Portal.
 With this, you can log in.
 For security reasons, you can create another user for yourself, as well as additional users for employees of your company.
-Then, you define with different authorizations the options that the users have in the fiskaltrust.Portal.
+Then, you define with different authorizations the users' options in the fiskaltrust.Portal.
+Frequently asked questions about using the fiskaltrust.Portal are summarized in the Troubleshooting section.

 ### Country-specific information